 Later on, the wave nature of matter was seamlessly integrated into Heisenberg’s Uncertainty Principle.
 The Uncertainty Principle states that for an electron or any other particle, both the momentum and position cannot be known accurately at the same time.
 There is always some uncertainty with either the position ‘delta x’ or with the momentum, ‘delta p’.
 Heisenberg’s Uncertainty equation is:

 Imagine that you measure the momentum of a particle accurately, such that ‘delta p’ is zero.
 To satisfy the equation above, the uncertainty in the position of the particle, ‘delta x’ must be infinite.
 From de Broglie’s equation, we know that a particle with a definite momentum has a particular wavelength ‘Lambda’.
 A definite wavelength extends all over space to infinity.
 According to Born’s Probability Interpretation, this means that the particle is not localized in space, so the uncertainty of position becomes infinite.
-In real life, however, the wavelengths have a finite boundary and are not infinite, so both the position and momentum uncertainties have a limited value.
+In real life, however, the wavelengths have a finite boundary and are not infinite, so both the position and momentum uncertainties have limited value.
 De Broglie’s equation and Heisenberg’s Uncertainty Principle from that point on became two peas in a pod.

 Bringing It Together